What to do if you haven't saved enough for retirement

 - You don’t necessarily have to work full time.
 A part-time job might be enough to top up your income

-- After 65, you pay less tax and no National Insurance, so you can keep more of what you earn.
+- After you reach state pension age, you pay less tax and no National Insurance, so you can keep more of what you earn.

 - Working gets you out of the house and meeting people.